Spagett1/pineflash/README.md

 Note, on linux root permissions are needed for dfu-util, in order to solve this you need to run the program with the following command if running from the terminal `pkexec env DISPLAY=$DISPLAY XAUTHORITY=$XAUTHORITY pineflash`.

 This is already in the .desktop file so dont worry about that if you just use it.

-## Current State
-* This will allow you to choose an iron and IronOs firmware version and download it (current path is /tmp) without needing to grab it separately from Ralim's IronOS.
-* This currently only supports unix-like operating systems (macos and linux), windows support is in the works.
-* To connect Pinecil V1 to the computer to do the firmware update, hold down the `[-]` button before plugging the usb-c cable to the back of Pinecil.
-Keep holding the `[-]` for ~10 seconds more before releasing the button.
-If you correctly entered flashing mode, the screen will be black/empty.